What's Up With Sinusitis?

 A cough that may be more severe at night

 If you have sinusitis, your health care provider may prescribe decongestants, pain relievers, antibiotics, a steroid nasal spray, or a combination of these.

 You should use decongestant nose drops and sprays, such as oxymetazoline for no more than 3 days.
 If you use these medicines for longer periods, they can lead to more congestion and swelling of your nasal passages.

 Doing the following may help reduce the number and severity of attacks and possibly prevent acute sinusitis from becoming chronic.

 Use a humidifier at night and drink plenty of water during the day.

 Don't smoke and avoid secondhand smoke and other air pollutants.

 See your doctor if you suspect your sinus inflammation may be related to dust, mold or pollen.

 Avoid alcohol, which causes nasal and sinus membranes to swell.

-If you get a cold, clean your sinuses with saline to keep mucus liquid.
+If you get a cold, clean your sinuses with sterile saline to keep mucus liquid.